-The overall grade equals a weighted average of the grades for each component, in which the weight reflects the workload of the component as listed above (2 ECTS, 3 ECTS or 5 ECTS).
+The overall grade for the minor equals a weighted average of the grades for each component, in which the weight reflects the workload of the component as listed above (2 ECTS, 3 ECTS or 5 ECTS).
 The minimum grade for each component is 4.5.
 If any of the components receives a grade lower than 4.5, then the overall grade for the minor equals the lowest grade obtained for any of the components.
-Furthermore, students are obliged to actively participate in at least 70% of the workshops and 70% of the other class meetings.
+Furthermore, students are obliged to be present and actively participate in at least 70% of the class meetings.
 Students who fail this requirement will receive no grade.